-Each year there is a trip to France offered to KS3: this year students are going to Northern France to take part in a variety of cultural, sporting and historical activities, as well as having the opportunity to practise their spoken French or a French and PE trip to the Ardeche, including cultural activities and water sports.
+Each year there is a trip to France offered to KS3: either a trip to Northern France to take part in a variety of cultural, sporting and historical activities, as well as having the opportunity to practise their spoken French or a French and PE trip to the Ardeche, including cultural activities and water sports.
 These visits provide an essential opportunity for students to use their French in real life situations.

 We also always take part in activities in class for European Day of Languages in September.

 This year, for the first time, we are lucky enough to be inviting a French theatre company into school to perform an interactive production in French for all KS3 and KS4 students to enjoy.